tamberg/microbit-intro/README.md

 radio.setGroup(1)
 ```

-Use a second Micro:bit running the sender code above.
+Use a second micro:bit running the sender code above.

 Make sure to use the same <a href="https://makecode.microbit.org/reference/radio/set-group">group</a> for both.